tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

   ],
 ```

-Please check out the [Phoenix documentation](https://hexdocs.pm/phoenix/using_ssl.html#ssl-in-development) for the most up-to-date way to do this.
+Please reference the [Phoenix documentation](https://hexdocs.pm/phoenix/using_ssl.html#ssl-in-development) for the most up-to-date way to do this.

 If you write feature tests with a tool that relies on a headless browser, you will also need to update your `Endpoint` settings in `config/test.exs` to serve over `https`.
 These changes should be similar to the changes we made above for the `dev` environment.